Canadian Carnival Freaks and the Extraordinary Body, 1900-1970s

 By: Jane Nicholas

-Join Jane Nicholas as she discusses her monograph, Canadian Carnival Freaks and the Extraordinary Body, 1900-1970s, with Renee Bondy (Professor of Women's Studies, University of Windsor).
-You can listen to episode 3, season 8 of the SHCY Podcast, here.
-You can find the SHCY Podcast on Google Play and iTunes.
+Revisit Jane Nicholas' discussion of her monograph, Canadian Carnival Freaks and the Extraordinary Body, 1900-1970s, with Renee Bondy (Professor of Women's Studies, University of Windsor).
+You can listen here.
+This conversation originally aired as episode 3, season 8 of the SHCY Podcast on May 22, 2020.
 Visit the SHCY Podcast website for more episodes.

 This review appeared in Histoire Sociale/Social History 52, no. 106 (November 2019): 408-410.